shamwela/front-end-starter/README.md

 1. Click "Download ZIP".
 1. Unzip the downloaded folder.
 1. Rename the folder.
-1. Open the folder in your code editor.
+1. Open the folder in the terminal.
-1. You can start building now.
+1. Run `npm i`.